JoyMitra/sat-solver-impl/README.md

 # Required libraries

-1. [Cabal](https://www.haskell.org/cabal/) is a is a system for building and packaging Haskell libraries and programs
+1. [Cabal](https://www.haskell.org/cabal/) is a system for building and packaging Haskell libraries and programs

 2. Install the *random* package using Cabal